 I am excluded and protected

-from gangs, juvie, prison, military service, racial profiling
+from gangs, juvie, prison, military service, racial

 and other lower socio-economic traps